 Chocolate covered pretzels can be baked at home, there is no wizardry in it.
 The only thing you need is a handy kitchen gadget, a pretzel cutter that makes easier to reproduce these crisp cookies.
 Of course it’s possible to form pretzels without this special cutter, you just need more patience in this case.

 The pretzels below are made from cocoa-hazelnut shortcrust.
-You can substitute hazelnut for ground walnut or almond depending on your taste.
+You can substitute hazelnuts with ground walnuts or almonds depending on your taste.
 The end result will be as perfect as in the case of hazelnut.

 - 260 g (~2 cups) flour